ETRI-Knowledge Sharing Plaform

 Next Generation Networks (NGN) is defined as a set of multi-access, multi-transport, multi-service packet-based networks.
 There exists a variety of Quality of Service (QoS) architectures within NGN, therefore it is common to aggregate and de-aggregate flows at the boundaries of networks.
 A key question arises regarding the network performance is therefore whether we can guarantee end-to-end performance in this circumstance.
 In this work an efficient method for calculating end-to-end delay bounds of flows is given, which experience repetitive flow aggregations and de-aggregations.
 The calculation procedure requires network parameters exchanged among networks in the path as well as the traffic parameters of a flow.
 It is assumed that such parameters are exchanged according to a standard process recently approved in ITU-T. It is then suggested a simple admission control scheme for flows with strict delay bound requirements.
 In this scheme aggregation edge nodes store information only per flow aggregate; therefore the scalability is ensured.
 The delay bound and the admission control scheme are evaluated with simulations in a few realistic scenarios. © 2011 Springer Science+Business Media, LLC.

-Admission control(AC), Aggregate information, Calculation procedure, Control scheme, End to End(E2E), End-to-end delay bound, End-to-end performance, Flow Admission Control, ITU-T, Information Exchange, Multi-access
+Admission control(AC), Aggregate information, Calculation procedure, Control scheme, End to End(E2E), End-to-End Performance, End-to-end delay bound, Flow Admission Control, ITU-T, Information exchange, Multi-access